SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/RollbackSwarming.md

 ## Partial Rollback from backup

 When DataMiner is moving the XML files from disk to database, it will take a backup first.
+This migration happens during first startup after enabling the Swarming feature.

-This is initially stored in `Recycle Bin`, but could be manually stored somewhere else long term.
+The backup gets initially stored in `Recycle Bin`, but could be manually copied over to a different locationto have long term access.
 These .zip files are a snapshot in time at the moment Swarming was enabled.

 > [!IMPORTANT]